-The core aim of RECI is to provide its investors with a stable dividend yield by originating and making investments in conservative real estate debt in the European real estate markets.
-RECI has consistently done this through the crisis periods of 2009, 2011 and 2016 (Brexit), and is well positioned to do so now.
+The core aims of RECI are to provide its investors with a stable dividend yield by originating and making investments in conservative real estate debt in the United Kingdom and Western European real estate markets.
+RECI has consistently done this through the challenging markets of 2009, 2011, 2016 (Brexit) and 2020 to date (Covid-19), and remains well positioned to do so going forward.